kazurayam/ReactInputField/README.md

 Success!
 Created my-next-app at /Users/kazurayam/tmp/ReactInputField-0.1.0/my-next-app
 ```

 I found a new directory `my-next-app` was created.
-The directory contains a lot of files and subdirectories, but you do not have to worry about the volume:
+The directory contains a lot of files and subdirectories, but we do not worry about them much:

 ```
 $ pwd